Companion Animal Rehabilitation

 Rehabilitation is rapidly becoming recognized for the prevention and treatment of many conditions.
 When humans have soft tissue injuries, fractures, trauma or surgery, physiotherapy is used to accelerate the healing process and restore function.
 This therapy is now available to aid in the recovery of these conditions in animals as well.

-Certified Veterinary Technician & Rehabilitation Technician
+Certified Veterinary Technician & Certified Canine Rehabilitation Practitioner

 Who is a candidate for physical rehabilitation?